Killinskillz69/Nineteen69-paystring.crypto.com-/Sharding-roadmap.md

 <h2>Roadmap</h2>

-Sourced originally from the now [retired phase 1 sharding spec](https://ethresear.ch/t/sharding-phase-1-spec-retired/1407).
+Sourced originally from the now [retired phase 1 sharding spec](https://ethresear.ch/t/sharding-phase-1-spec-retired/1407), with modifications.

 <p>The roadmap is an active area of research.
 The outline below is only intended to provide flavour.</p>